GonzaloPerezBlasco/D3MLPolarization/CreateModels/ML/READMEAmorphousCreationML.md

 It times how long the code took to create each model (0.5-1 mins aprox. per model)

-3. **ModelsAmorphous**
-For each Complexity and each num_augmentations (a.k.a, for each model structure and data organization) a folder is created.

-    3.1 **Model\_{Complexity}\_{num\_augmentations}**
-**THESE ARE THE FOLDERS YOU NEED TO COPY AND PASTE INSIDE THE PREDICTING CODE FOLDERS.
-THE WHOLE FOLDER NOT JUST THE CONTENTS**
-Inside these folders you have the entire model and the scalers all ready to use for prediction.
-Note: The corrections are dependent on the static parameters and not the model or the training routine.
-Therefore this models will not give you the corrected predictions.
-(Do not worry, in the prediction files these corrections are automatically done if you don't change the flag that activates them)

-       3.1.1 Model_{Complexity}_{num_augmentations}.keras The model file

-       3.1.2 scaler_static_{Complexity}_{num_augmentations}_PolarizationD3.pkl.
-The scaler for the static parameters (initial and final polarizations included) used in this isolated-experiment iteration

-       3.1.3 scaler_time_{Complexity}_{num_augmentations}_PolarizationD3.pkl.
-The scaler for the time evolution used in this isolated-experiment iteration

-       3.1.4 scaler_y_{Complexity}_{num_augmentations}.pkl.
-The scaler for the polarization values used in this isolated-experiment iteration

 __________________________________________________________________________________________

 Process:

-It takes two lists o
-By changing the lists Names and Augmentations you can pick what model you create.
+By changing the lists Complexitylist and Augmentationlist you can pick what model you create.
 Just write on the two lists your model names and the number of augmentations and it will create models combining them
 As an example,

-Names = ["ModelA","ModelB","ModelC"]
+Complexitylist = ["ModelA","ModelB","ModelC"]

-Augmentations = [5,9,2]
+Augmentationlist = [5,9,2]

 will create the models "ModelA_5","ModelB_9" and "ModelC_2"